Graviton 3 (r7g) has arrived in the Tokyo region's Aurora! Here are some brief performance test results and points to note.

 Differences from r6g

-Here are some quotes from an article when r7g was released in the North American region.
+I'd like to quote a portion of an article from when r7g was released in the North American region.

-Graviton3 instances deliver up to 30% better performance and up to 20% better price/performance for RDS open source databases compared to Graviton2 instances for Aurora, depending on database engine, version, and workload.
+Graviton3 instances deliver up to 30% performance improvements and up to 20% cost/performance improvements compared to Aurora's Graviton2 instances, depending on the database engine, version, and workload.

-Here are some excerpts from the official price list:
+Here is an excerpt from the official price list.

 Tokyo Region Price List

-Instance typeHourly rate (on demand)Price difference with the same spec r6g
+Instance typeHourly rate (on-demand)Price difference compared to the same spec r6g

 db.r7g.largeUSD 0.333+6.39%